johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 ## Multiplying Possibilities

 Let's start by considering simple scenarios where there are $n$ equally probable possibilities.
-We'll measure entropy as **the number of possibilities**.
+We'll measure entropy simply as the number of possibilities.
 If there are two murder suspects, there are two possibilities-worth of uncertainty.

 Now, suppose the murder weapon is unknown, but there are also only two possibilities (the candlestick or the lead pipe).
 This adds another two possibilities-worth of uncertainty.